PhilPalmer/lbf-hack-tutorial/README.md

 docker run -it flowcraft/fastqc:0.11.7-1 bash
 ```

-Once launched the container you wil noticed that's running as root (!).
+Once the container is launched you will notice that's running as root (!).
 Use the usual commands to navigate in the file system.

 To exit from the container, stop the BASH session with the `exit` command.